The killer whale, also known as orca, is the largest member of the dolphin family, and one of the most ferocious marine predators on the planet.

 Scientifically named Orcinus orca, the killer whale is, in fact, a savage predator with sophisticated behaviors.
 They're often spotted working as a highly coordinated team and rarely lose a battle.

-Killer whales are easy to identify.
+These toothed whales are easy to identify.
 They feature a big black back, with medium-sized white patches above and behind the eyes, and then a big white chest that runs from head to tail.

 Scientists believe that killer whales don't smell.
 But they see and hear very well.
 They communicate through sounds, and they've developed their own unique "dialects" or system of calls.